 Infection control measures to remain in place in our hospitals

-While national Covid-19 restrictions will be lifted from 19 July 2021, patients and visitors will still be required to wear a face mask or covering at all times in our hospitals.
+While national ‘Plan B’ Covid-19 restrictions were lifted from 27 January 2022 , patients and visitors will still be required to wear a face mask or covering at all times in our hospitals.

 Wearing a face mask will help to limit the spread of Covid-19, and protect our patients.

-Robert Bleasdale, Chief Nursing Officer and Director of Infection, Prevention and Control at St George’s, said: “We’d like to remind all our patients and visitors that while the restrictions will be lifted from 19 July, we will still be asking everyone to wear a face mask, observe social distancing and wash their hands regularly when visiting our hospitals.
+Robert Bleasdale, Chief Nursing Officer and Director of Infection, Prevention and Control at St George’s, said: “We’d like to remind all our patients and visitors that while the restrictions will be lifted, we will still be asking everyone to wear a face mask, observe social distancing and wash their hands regularly when visiting our hospitals.

 “For our patients, we want to make sure we’re doing everything we can to reduce the risk of infection, and these measures will help us keep them safe.
 Since the start of the pandemic, our local communities in south west London have played a vital role in our response, and I’d like to thank our patients and visitors in advance for their continued support.”